Client: Electric Power Research Institute (link opens in a new tab)

 Location: Ohio River | West Virginia, Ohio, Kentucky, Indiana, and Illinois

-Annual Adult Fish Program
+Annual Fisheries Monitoring Program

-Special Winter Adult Fish Program
+Special Winter Fisheries Program

 Clean Water Act §316(B) Support

-122.21(r)(4) – Source Water Baseline Biological Characterization Data Reports
+§ 122.21(r)(4) – Source Water Baseline Biological Characterization Data Reports

 Source Water Baseline Biological Characterization Data reports were prepared for 11 power plants.
-These reports provided an overview of the final Rule requirements under §122.21(r)(4) and presentation of information required to address species at risk to entrainment and impingement, life stages of susceptible species/taxa, the seasonal and daily activities of those species/taxa, listing of threatened and endangered species that may be at risk, and discussions of methods used for studies that provided the information and data used in the reports.
+These reports provided an overview of the final Rule requirements under § 122.21(r)(4) and presentation of information required to address species at risk to entrainment and impingement, life stages of susceptible species/taxa, the seasonal and daily activities of those species/taxa, listing of threatened and endangered species that may be at risk, and discussions of methods used for studies that provided the information and data used in the reports.

-122.21(r)(9) – Entrainment Characterization Study
+§ 122.21(r)(9) – Entrainment Characterization Study

 Peer-reviewed Entrainment Characterization Study Plans were prepared, and studies implemented in 2015 at seven plants.
-The 2015 2016 Entrainment Characterization Study consisted of collecting, sorting, and identifying ichthyoplankton and early life stages of amphibians from samples collected within areas of the Ohio River that are influenced by each plant’s cooling water intake structure.
-Samples were collected using paired, 0.5-meter diameter, 3.0 meters long, 335-µ mesh plankton nets that were mounted in a bongo frame.
+The 2015-2016 entrainment characterization studies consisted of collecting, sorting, and identifying ichthyoplankton and early life stages of amphibians from samples collected within areas of the Ohio River that were influenced by each plant’s cooling water intake structure(s).
+Samples were collected using paired, 0.5-meter diameter, 3.0- meter long, 335-µ mesh plankton nets that were mounted in a bongo frame.
 Depending on configuration, size, safety constraints, and current velocities of a given area of influence, nets were deployed and held stationary or deployed near the face of the cooling water intake structure and towed.
 Day and night replicate (paired) samples were collected at three depths (near-surface, mid-depth, and near-bottom) during 15 sampling events each year that occurred between March or April and August or September.

-Phase II §316(b) Impingement Mortality Study
+Impingement Mortality Study

 Learn more by watching a webinar focused on the project: